REDLEAD5R/REDLEAD5R/README.md

 - 👋 Hi, I’m @REDLEAD5R
 - 👀 I’m interested in algoritmika
 - 🌱 I’m currently learning in obezyannik
-- 💞️ I’m looking to collaborate on your dad
+- 💞️ I’m looking to collaborate on bomb has bin plentet
-- 📫 How to reach me ...
+- 📫 How to reach me bomb has bin plentet

 <!---
 REDLEAD5R/REDLEAD5R is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.